 I cannot count how many times a day my iPhone has helped me when I’m in a pinch.
 I don’t even think I could accurately count if I tried because I take so much of it’s use for granted, from quick directions and recipes to accessing photos and emails.
 If you have a smartphone, you most likely know what I’m talking about.
 Only, that little handheld device is just one of the many blue screens we stare at everyday and many of us find it hard to detach.
 When this is the case, our bodies will often let us know; our focus gets fuzzy, our sleep schedule goes off kilter, or maybe our stress levels start to rise.
 Whatever it is, it’s important to listen to that voice and readjust.
 But what about our children?
 How much is too much?

 Jennifer Jordan, one of AFP’s Nurse Practitioners and mother of four, has seen many cases suggesting screen-time in children and adolescents is too high.
 Jennifer raised her oldest children before smartphones hit the shelves but her youngest is only twelve year old so she has been able to see the difference firsthand.
 “When I was a kid, I remember there were times that I just needed a break from friends etc. some down time.
 I could easily do this when I needed to”, Jennifer recalls.
 “As a mom, it’s been very challenging to balance screen time because so much of it is social.
 I recall not having the same issues with my older children.
 My youngest child and most (if not all) of his friends spend a great deal of time playing video games.
 This has become their social network.
-It’s taken the place of what was once hanging out at the playground or park.”
+It’s taken the place of what was once hanging out at the playground or park.
+The husband tried to get him into some of the games that he played when he was a child, he even went as far as downloading a twilight princess rom so they could play a single-player game with a great storyline.
+He was more interested in getting back in contact with his friends”

 In the April 2018 issue of Sleep, a study was published about the association between depressive symptoms and four screen activities common among teenagers: social messaging, web surfing, TV/movies watching, and gaming.
 “The results show that extended periods of social messaging, web surfing and TV/movie watching increased insomnia symptoms and decreased sleep duration, which led to an increase in symptoms of depression” according to a US News and World Report article.
 “Additionally, greater amounts of each activity were associated with less sleep, leading to more depressive symptoms.”
 As screen time increases, one consequence leads to the next.
-In addition to sleep loss, some research has found connections to the brain’s reward pathways, the body’s stress hormones, and excitability.
+In addition to sleep loss, some research has found connections to the brain’s reward pathways, the body’s stress hormones, and excitability (you could learn more about the effects of on-demand streaming services and television on the industry and its consumption by consumers in this blog about cable tv statistics).

 Brian Nolan, a guidance director at Andrew High School in Tinley Park, spoke out in the Chicago Tribune, not necessarily about depression, but about loneliness and social impacts.
 “My belief is that today’s technology never allows children to truly disengage from their social lives”, Nolan said.
 “The smart phone’s ability to connect us all immediately doesn’t allow that social interaction to ever be turned off.
 If they aren’t included they can feel lonely.
 If they are included, they can feel pressure to keep up.”
 It seems kind of ironic.
 Being able to connect with so many, yet feeling alone all at the same time.
 Data associated with this concern is shown in the graph below from an article in The Atlantic.
 Beginning in 2013, the percent of teens who had feelings of loneliness increased.
 This doesn’t mean all teens who spend more time online are lonelier, but the feeling is more common as in-person interaction decreases and smartphone time increases.